Sitting Positions to Avoid During Pregnancy

 Sitting properly while pregnant doesn’t mean you can’t rest your back against the chair, though!
 In fact, if you’re sitting in a chair or on a stool with no back, you’re actually putting extra pressure on your lower back and pelvic region.
 This is a common cause of back pain and may lead to experiencing sciatica symptoms while you’re pregnant.

 Instead, choose a comfortable chair that has ample back and seat support.
-For those wanting to really up their self care game during pregnancy, consider something like a luxury zero gravity chair to not only provide comfort but also boost your health, as well.
+For those wanting to really up their self care game during pregnancy, consider something like a luxury zero gravity chair to not only provide comfort, provide pregnancy back pain relief, but also boost your health, as well.

 Sitting Too Long in the Same Position During Pregnancy